C++ Filesystem

 // /= treats both sides as directory parts

-Path arithmetic (/, /=) handles the platform separator automatically.
-Don't manually concatenate strings.
+• Path arithmetic (/, /=) handles platform separator automatically.
+Don't concat strings manually.

 2. Queries: Existence, Type, Size, Time